grantmacken/nginx-exist/README.md

 ##Installing##

  Install Location: On our local machine I install eXist into /usr/local (see congfig) /usr/local out of the box is owned by root, so I change this by `sudo chown -R $USER /usr/local`  otherwise you will have to run make as sudo.
 Alternatively in config change the install location of eXist to somewhere like '~/eXist'.
 Note - this is what happens with the Travis build.

- On you ssh to your  remote VPS, you should be root so no need to sudo
+ When you ssh to your remote VPS, you should be root so no need to sudo

 Install: cd into this directory a run `make`